-The first full biography of the star Negro Leaguer and Hall of Famer—now in paperback
+The first full biography of “Cool Papa” Bell, the star Negro Leaguer and Hall of Famer.

 In The Bona Fide Legend of Cool Papa Bell, experienced baseball writer and historian Lonnie Wheeler recounts the life of this extraordinary player, a key member of some of the greatest Negro League teams in history.
 Born to sharecroppers in Mississippi, Bell was part of the Great Migration, and in St. Louis, baseball saved Bell from a life working in slaughterhouses.
 Wheeler charts Bell’s ups and downs in life and in baseball, in the United States, the Dominican Republic, and Mexico, where he went to escape American racism and MLB’s color line.
 Rich in context and suffused in myth, this is a treat for fans of baseball history.